-Tis the season — the season to be jolly and the time for a big bowl of Homemade Chicken Noodle Soup.
-What could be better than homemade soup made with a whole chicken that is slowly simmered with celery, carrots and onions?
+There is nothing better than Homemade Chicken Noodle Soup made with a whole chicken that is slowly simmered with celery, carrots and onions.
 It’s the whole chicken that makes the broth extra rich, full of flavor and loaded with nutrition.
-At the first sign of a sniffle, I remember my mamma would pull out the old battered soup pot and then she’d go about making homemade chicken noodle soup — the best medicine in the world.
+At the first sign of a sniffle, I remember my mamma would pull out the old battered soup pot and she’d go about making homemade chicken noodle soup — it’s the best medicine in the world.

 We eat chicken — a lot.
 We stick it in our soups, put in on the grill, bake it with lots of lemon and garlic, we’ve even been know to fry it a time or twenty 🙂 You’ll always find some form of chicken in our freezer.
 So, whenever we make a dish we’ve made countless times before, we look for ways to make it just a little bit different.
 I’m certainly not saying that our Homemade Chicken Noodle Soup is boring and needs a little flavor boost.
 Far from that!

 We just like the challenge of giving a long time favorite a little different take.